Auto rickshaw: Montenegro

-Tuk Tuk Montenegro has implemented tours with electric Tuk Tuks in Kotor, Montenegro in 2018.
+Tuk Tuk Montenegro has implemented tours with electric tuk-tuks in Kotor, Montenegro in 2018.

-The Americas
+Central and North America

 El Salvador

 The mototaxi or moto is the El Salvadoran version of the auto rickshaw.
 These are most commonly made from the front end and engine of a motorcycle attached to a two-wheeled passenger area in back.
 Commercially produced models, such as the Indian Bajaj brand, are also employed.

 Guatemala

 In Guatemala tuk-tuks operate, both as taxis and private vehicles, in Guatemala City, around the island town of Flores, Peten, in the mountain city of Antigua Guatemala, and in many small towns in the mountains.
-In 2005 the tuk-tuks were prevalent in the Lago de Atitlán towns of Panajachel and Santiago Atitlán.
-While tuk-tuks continue to serve as a prevalent form of transportation in Antigua Guatemala, their use throughout the country as a whole has declined.
+From 2005 to present the tuk-tuks have been prevalent in Lago de Atitlán towns such as Panajachel and Santiago Atitlán.
+While tuk-tuks continue to serve as a prevalent form of transportation in Antigua and Lake Atitlan their use throughout the country as a whole has declined.

 United States

 In the 1950s and 1960s, the United States Post Office (replaced in 1971 by the United States Postal Service) used the WestCoaster Mailster, a close relative of the tuk-tuk.
 Similar vehicles remain in limited use for parking enforcement, mall security, and other niche applications.
 After a short time on the market (Mid-2000s to 2008) in the United States, the vehicles failed to gain popularity in the United States, and as a result, are no longer available.
 The Manufacturer Bajaj cited the manual transmissions aboard the three-wheelers as the reason for poor sales.
 As a result of modifications that made the machines EPA and DOT compliant, the vehicles that were sold are still street-legal.

+Auto rickshaws are rarely seen in the United States, However there are companies that operate them as taxis, affordable transportation services, or rentals, usually in urban areas like Tuk Tuk Chicago in Chicago, Capital Tuk-Tuk in Sacramento, eTuk Ride Denver in Denver, the Boston rickshaw company in Boston and several more.

+The New York Police Department (NYPD) operates auto rickshaws that they call “three-wheel patrol scooters”.
+The patrol scooters are used for parking and traffic enforcement on city streets and to patrol places that most cars can't – like the narrow paths in Central Park.
+The NYPD patrol scooters started being replaced in 2016 with Smart Fortwos.
+The NYPD believes that the Smart Fourtwos are safer, more comfortable, and more affordable, than the three-wheel patrol scooters due to the Smart Fourtwos coming with features that the patrol scooters lack like air conditioning, and airbags, while also costing about $6,000 less.
+The Smart Fortwos can also be driven on highways if needed.
+The Smart Fortwos are also said to be more “approachable” and “friendlier looking” which helps with public relations.